The role of autonomous ships in a world wary of pandemics

 The transition to fully autonomous ships will take time, particularly for large vessels that travel thousands of miles between continents.
 This shift could mirror the evolution of autonomous cars and trucks, beginning with semi-autonomous technologies, such as collision avoidance systems, and initially focusing on narrow use cases on predefined routes.

-The vast majority of maritime accidents happen in ports, straits, or canals, which is where Orca AI is currently focused.
+The vast majority of maritime accidents happen in ports, straits, and canals, which is where Orca AI is currently focused.
 “This is where the existing equipment is lacking in efficiency and accuracy,” Gross said.
 “Today, systems don’t take full control over vessels, but gradually there will be more autonomous capabilities.
 It will be similar to aviation, where there is still a pilot, but most of the time the computer is controlling the plane and the pilot is supervising and doing other tasks.
 In autonomous shipping, there will still be a crew, but there will be more and more tasks done autonomously.”

 “Marine pilotage” is a term for specially trained mariners who board ships near the port to guide them through domestic waterways, often providing local knowledge of water-based thoroughfares that the captain doesn’t have.
 This task is sometimes carried out “remotely,” particularly during adverse weather conditions, with pilots on smaller boats guiding a big ship to safety or offering instructions from a control center.
 However, the COVID-19 crisis could be expediting such efforts, as a number of ports have been forced to embrace remote pilotage for ships or crew arriving from high-risk countries.